 like he would die if he went without food, but what is more important to the

-prophet is not so much that he is fed, but that he feeds others who have the
+prophet is not so much that he is fed, but that he feeds others who can receive

-hearing ear and can receive the message.
-The only way the prophet can glorify
+his message.
+The only way a prophet can glorify

 God is to proclaim the message to others that they might be enlightened by the